What’s the Purpose of Fleet Wraps & Graphics?APRIL 7, 2021| SpeedPro

-At this point, wrapping a vehicle or a fleet of vehicles might sound like a good fit for your company.
-However, it’s normal if you still have questions about the process or about what you can expect.
+It’s normal if you still have questions about the vehicle wrap process or about what you can expect.
 Here are a few answers to the most commonly asked questions about fleet and vehicle wraps:

 - How is a vehicle wrap installed?
 Usually, installing a vehicle wrap is a multi-step process.
 There’s the design component, which involves measuring the vehicles and creating an appealing, easy-to-read design.
 The next step is to create the wrap itself, printing it on vinyl and laminating the vinyl to protect it from the elements.
 Finally, the wrap is installed on the vehicle.